-Information on safety, programs, events and new initiatives are regularly shared with the University community through the Facebook social networking site.
-Anyone can join Campus Safety and Security's group on Facebook.
+Information on safety, programs, events and new initiatives are regularly shared with the University community through the Palm PBA app or an email.

 Student Government Advisory Committees

 At various times, the Student Government association creates and disbands committees in which they request our input and advisement.
 Upon the approval of the committee, representatives from the Department will attend and collaboratively work with board members on projects and programs designed to address public safety concerns in and around the West Palm Beach campus.
 Student Government also has a standing committee that reviews all parking related concerns and matters.
 They are the governing body who grant or deny appeals for all citations issued to the campus community.